Chinese hamster ovary cell: Genetic manipulation

 Much of the genetic manipulation done in CHO cells is done in cells lacking DHFR enzyme.
 This genetic selection scheme remains one of the standard methods to establish transfected CHO cell lines for the production of recombinant therapeutic proteins.
 The process begins with the molecular cloning of the gene of interest and the DHFR gene into a single mammalian expression system.
 The plasmid DNA carrying the two genes is then transfected into cells, and the cells are grown under selective conditions in a thymidine-lacking medium.
 Surviving cells will have the exogenous DHFR gene along with the gene of interest integrated in its genome.
 The growth rate and the level of recombinant protein production of each cell line varies widely.
 To obtain a few stably transfected cell lines with the desired phenotypic characteristics, evaluating several hundred candidate cell lines may be necessary.

 The CHO and CHO-K1 cell lines can be obtained from a number of biological resource centres such as the European Collection of Cell Cultures, which is part of the Health Protection Agency Culture Collections.
 These organizations also maintain data, such as growth curves, timelapse videos of growth, images, and subculture routine information.

 Industrial use

 CHO cells are the most common mammalian cell line used for mass production of therapeutic proteins such as monoclonal antibodies, used in 70% of therapeutic mAbs.
 They can produce recombinant protein on the scale of 3–10 grams per liter of culture.
 Products of CHO cells are suitable for human applications, as these mammalian cells perform human-like post-translational modifications to recombinant proteins, which is key to the functioning of several proteins.
+It is believed that CHO-K1 transgenic cells are characterized by higher monoclonal antibody expression at the expense of biomass accumulation, for example, based on CHO-K1, monoclonal antibody‑producing cell lines with productivity up to 6.5 grams per liter have been selected.